 Jessika M. Kissling, MD, is board-certified in Obstetrics and Gynecology.
 She earned her undergraduate degree at The George Washington University and her medical degree from Drexel University College of Medicine.

-She joins Penn State Health St. Joseph from the Lancaster Physicians for Women medical group.
+Dr. Kissling joins Penn State Health St. Joseph from the Lancaster Physicians for Women medical group.
 She completed her residency in Obstetrics and Gynecology at the Reading Hospital and Medical Center.
-She also is a Fellow of the American Congress of Obstetricians and Gynecologists.
-She is a member of the Penn State Health Medical Group
+She also is a Fellow of the American Congress of Obstetricians and Gynecologists and a member of the Penn State Health St. Joseph Medical Group.

 Dr. Tim Grube

-Tim Grube, DO, of Grube Gynecology of Schuylkill County, Pa, is a board certified obstetrician and gynecologist who has been in practice for almost 16 years and has utilized robotic-assisted surgery in his practice for years.
+Tim Grube, DO, of Grube Gynecology in Schuylkill County, Pa., is a board certified obstetrician and gynecologist who has been in practice for almost 16 years and has utilized robotic-assisted surgery in his practice for years.

-Dr. Grube’s undergraduate degree is from Juniata College.
-He completed medical school at the Philadelphia College of Osteopathic Medicine, where he also completed both his internship and residency.
+Dr. Grube obtained a bachelor of science degree at Juniata College.
+He earned his medical degree from the Philadelphia College of Osteopathic Medicine, where he also completed both his internship and residency.

 Jamie Gretsky PA-C

 Jamie Gretsky is a board-certified Physician Assistant (PA).
-He received my undergraduate degree in Biology at Penn State University and master’s degree in Physician Assistant Studies from DeSales University.
+He received his undergraduate degree in biology at Penn State University and master’s degree in Physician Assistant Studies from DeSales University.

-Jamie has 15 years’ experience as a PA, first assisting in surgery with a focus on Robotics and Minimally Invasive Surgery.
-He previously worked on a Robotics-Assisted Surgery Team in Schuylkill County.
+Dr. Gretsky possesses 15 years of experience as a PA, first assisting in surgery with a focus on robotics and minimally invasive surgery.
+He previously worked on a robotic-assisted surgery team in Schuylkill County.